nehraa/Omnyxnet/CROSS_DEVICE_TESTING.md

 # Select "2" for additional device
 # Enter node ID (2, 3, 4, etc.)
 # Enter bootstrap IP (192.168.1.100)
+# Enter bootstrap Port (44119) - from the bootstrap node's output
+# Enter bootstrap Peer ID (12D3Koo...) - from the bootstrap node's output
 ```

+> **Note:** The script will prompt you for the IP, port, AND peer ID separately.
+Make sure to copy all three values from the bootstrap node's output.

 ### Quick Commands